 - Specific Issue Order; or

-In all cases where there is Court proceedings to determine whether or not to award parental responsibility, the paramount consideration is the welfare of the child.
+In all cases where there is Court proceedings to determine whether or not to award PR, the paramount consideration is the welfare of the child.

-If you have concerns relating to any area of parental responsibility or wider family law matters, rhw’s family team are happy to discuss the matter over the phone, by e-mail or meet with you in person.
+If you have concerns relating to any area of PR or wider family law matters, rhw’s family team are happy to either discuss the matter over the phone/by e-mail or meet with you in person.

-You can contact rhw’s family law solicitors by calling , completing our contact form or e-mailing the family law team at
+You can contact rhw by calling 01483 302000 or e-mailing the family law team at [email protected]